Reducing Hallucinations in LLM-Generated Code via Semantic Triangulation: Evaluation

 \section{Evaluation}

-Our experiments address the following research questions: \begin{description} \item[RQ1:] Does triangulation yield higher-confidence plausibility witnesses than baselines? \item[RQ2:] Does triangulation enable better program selection and abstention than baselines? \item[RQ3:] Does triangulation handle inexact tasks that permit non-equivalent correct solutions? \item[RQ4:] (Ablation) What aspects of triangulation contribute to its performance? \end{description}
+Our experiments address the following research questions: \begin{description} \item[RQ1:] Does triangulation yield higher-confidence plausibility witnesses than baselines? \item[RQ2:] Does triangulation enable better program selection and abstention than baselines? \item[RQ3:] Does triangulation handle inexact tasks that permit non-equivalent correct solutions? \item[RQ4:] (Ablation) What aspects of triangulation contribute to its performance? \item[RQ5:] What are the causes of failures of semantic triangulation? \item[RQ6:] What are the time and token cost of semantic triangulation in comparison with baselines? \end{description}